cedadev/ceda-cc/README.txt

   --flfmode <mode>      # set mode for file-level log file -- see log file modes --aMap                # Read in some attribute mappings and run tests with virtual substitutions, see also map2nco.py

+After running:

+The log file directory may contain hundreds of files with reports of errors.
+To get a summary, run:

+python summary.py <log file directory>

+This will produce a listing of errors, the number of times they occur and up to two of the files which contain the error.
+It is hoped that inspection of one or 2 files will provide enough information to trace the problems which lead to the error reports.

 Called from python:
 ------------------